datascienceguide/datascienceguide.github.io/_posts/tutorials/2016-12-30-beginner-tutorial-how-to-get-started-with-data-science-using-servers.md

   sudo gdebi rstudio-server-0.99.491-i386.deb
 ```

-Since the wget command downloaded an installition (.deb) file you can delete the file using the rm since we are done using it
+Since the wget command downloaded an installation (.deb) file you can delete the file using the rm since we are done using it

 ```
   rm rstudio-server-*